-The Māori Screen Excellence Award will offer $50,000 to a maximum of two recipients.
+The Māori Screen Excellence Award will offer a maximum of $50,000 to one recipient.
 Applications for this award are by nomination.
 Anyone can submit a nomination, however nominees must be Māori and actively participating in the film industry in New Zealand or overseas.

 - The person making the nomination needs to be able to provide a biography and description of what they believe makes the filmmaker successful and why they should be acknowledged.